San Luis Obispo County developer hit with a $1.3 million judgment

 The lawsuit, filed in 2020 by Judkins’ attorney Jay Raftery Jr., accused Belsher and Petetit-Wright of fraud, misrepresentation, breach of fiduciary duty and breach of a promissory note.
 Belsher, Petetit-Wright and their PB Companies drew in multiple commercial lenders and private parties to invest in their projects, leading to a handful of lawsuits for alleged financial misdeeds.

-In 2015, Belsher, Petetit-Wright and Judkins forged a partnership, Marsh-Higuera LLC, which purchased buildings at 486 Marsh Street and 545 Higuera Street.
-While in escrow to purchase the two properties from Coast National Bank, Belsher and Petetit-Wright solicited Judkins to invest $1 million and become a partner in the limited liability company allegedly in escrow to purchase the properties from the bank for $4 million.
+In 2015, Belsher formed a company, Marsh-Higuera Mixed Use LLC, to purchase properties at 486 Marsh Street and 545 Higuera Street.
+While in escrow to purchase the two properties from Coast National Bank, Belsher and Petetit-Wright solicited Judkins to invest and become the financial partner in the limited liability company allegedly in escrow to purchase the properties from the bank for $4 million.

-However, Belsher and Petetit-Wright had created two companies: Marsh-Higuera LLC and Higuera/Coast LLC.
-Belsher and Petetit-Wright had misrepresented “that Marsh-Higuera LLC was purchasing the properties directly from Coast National Bank,” according to the lawsuit.
+However, Belsher and Petetit-Wright had created two companies: Marsh-Higuera Mixed-Use LLC and Higuera/Coast LLC.
+Belsher and Petetit-Wright had misrepresented “that Marsh-Higuera Mixed Use LLC was purchasing the properties directly from Coast National Bank,” according to the lawsuit.

-On July 31, 2015, Higuera/Coast LLC purchased the properties from Coast National Bank for $3.3 million and concurrently sold the properties to Marsh-Higuera LLC for $4 million.
+On July 31, 2015, Higuera/Coast LLC purchased the properties from Coast National Bank for $3.3 million and concurrently sold the properties to Marsh-Higuera Mixed Use LLC for $4 million.

-In addition, Judkins accused Belsher and Petetit-Wright of fraudulently leasing out the building at 545 Higuera Street and then collecting more than $250,000 in rent.
+In addition, Judkins had earlier accused Belsher and Petetit-Wright of fraudulently leasing out the building at 545 Higuera Street and then collecting more than $250,000 in rent.
+That claim was later dismissed as part of a settlement agreement, Raftery said.

 Despite having multiple bankruptcies, tax liens and lawsuits accusing the pair of fraud, for years Belsher and Petetit-Wright appeared to be enjoying the high life.
 They regularly rented private jets, attended national sports events and traveled overseas, while unable to pay investors.